ACC Testifies Before Congress About Recycling Technologies

 Plastics Division Expert Weighs in On Solutions to Plastic Waste

-On June 24, 2021, Joshua Baca of the American Chemistry Council testified before the House Science Committee’s Subcommittee on Research and Technology about what the industry is doing to address plastic waste.
-The hearing, “Plastic Waste Reduction and Recycling Research: Moving from Staggering Statistics to Sustainable Systems,” featured expert commentary about how best to solve the problem of plastic waste while acknowledging the pivotal role plastic plays in everyday life.
+Testifying before the House Science Committee’s Subcommittee on Research and Technology, Joshua Baca of the American Chemistry Council joined a discussion about how the industry is moving forward to address plastic waste.
+At the hearing, “Plastic Waste Reduction and Recycling Research: Moving From Staggering Statistics to Sustainable Systems,” experts weighed in on how best to end plastic waste while acknowledging the pivotal role plastic plays in everyday life.

 Continue to visit America’s Plastic Makers: Making Sustainable ChangeSM to learn more about the steps we are taking to help end plastic waste, build a circular economy for plastics and create a more sustainable future.